There are multiple ways to distribute snaps as the format is not tied to a specific distribution system.

-Pushing snaps to the store can be done directly with the
+Pushing to the Snap Store can be done directly with the

-snapcraft push command or on the store website itself.
+snapcraft push command or on the Snap Store dashboard itself.
 Once pushed, you choose the release channel(s) (

 edge) that the snap will be released into.

-It’s worth noting that when you push a snap, the store assigns it a revision number of 1.
-The store then automatically increments this revision number each time you push a new version.
+It’s worth noting that when you push a snap, the Snap Store assigns it a revision number of 1.
+The Snap Store then automatically increments this revision number each time you push a new version.

 After you’ve chosen a channel, your application is sent for review.
 Most apps are reviewed by way of automated checks, but if your app uses sensitive interfaces, it may be manually reviewed – you can find more details on the review process here.